ifLink-AntiCluster/AntiClusterPersonal/README.md

 By default, the concentration contact is determined to be -65dBm or more for 15 minutes or more.<br>
 It is judged to be a close-range contact until it reaches the duration of the radio wave strength of the close contact or higher.<br>
 If the radio wave strength is less than the strength of the close contact, the "ambient" judgment criteria apply.
 This is in excess of -85dBm by default.<br>
-If it is less than the judgment criteria of "surrounding", it is not counted.
+If it is less than or equal to the judgment criteria of "surrounding", it is not counted.

 ## Risk level calculation
 The calculation of the risk assessment is based on the maximum value of the count during the period for each of the four-hour, one-day and two-week periods.